 Transit agencies receive funds under the provisions of Title 49, Chapter 53, of the United States Code, as amended by SAFETEA-LU.
-Transit funds for FY 2004 were authorized by TEA 21 extension acts and from FY 2005 through FY 2009 by SAFETEA-LU.
+Transit funds for FY 2004 were authorized by TEA 21 extension acts, from FY 2005 through FY 2009 by SAFETEA-LU, and for FY 2010 through FY 2012 by SAFETEA-LU extension acts.
 Each year new appropriation legislation must be passed to appropriate General Revenues that will fund transit programs and set an obligation limitation that allows expenditure of funds from the Mass Transit Account (MTA) of the Highway Trust Fund (HTF) for transit programs.
 SAFETEA-LU, however, provides guaranteed funds for appropriation each year as described below.
-TEA 21 extension acts did not guarantee funds because they were authorizing funds that were appropriated when they were authorized.
+TEA 21 and SAFETEA-LU extension acts did not guarantee funds because they were authorizing funds that were already appropriated or appropriated at the same time they were authorized.

 Transit funds are distributed through both formula and discretionary programs.
 After funds are appropriated, amounts that are available for states and urbanized areas under formula programs are published in an apportionment notice in the Federal Register.
-Amounts for allocated programs, including amounts earmarked in legislation or Congressional Committee Reports are also published in the Federal Register.
+Amounts for allocated programs, including amounts earmarked in legislation or Congressional Committee Reports, are also published in the Federal Register.
 Allocated program funds that are not earmarked or otherwise distributed by Congress are made available to the Federal Transit Administration (FTA) for distribution.